DeepLabCut/DeepLabCut/README.md

 # DeepLabCut

-A toolbox for markerless tracking of body parts of animals in lab settings performing various tasks, like [trail tracking](https://vnmurthylab.org/),  [reaching in mice](http://www.mousemotorlab.org/) and various Drosophila behaviors (see [Mathis et al.](https://arxiv.org/abs/1804.03142v1) for details).
-There is, however, nothing specific that makes the toolbox only applicable to these tasks or species (the toolbox has also already been successfully applied to rats, humans, various fish species, and [race horses](http://www.mousemotorlab.org/deeplabcut)).
+A toolbox for markerless tracking of body parts of animals in lab settings performing various tasks, like [trail tracking](https://vnmurthylab.org/),  [reaching in mice](http://www.mousemotorlab.org/) and various Drosophila behaviors during egg-laying (see [Mathis et al.](https://arxiv.org/abs/1804.03142v1) for details).
+There is, however, nothing specific that makes the toolbox only applicable to these tasks and/or species.
+The toolbox has also already been successfully applied to [rats](http://www.mousemotorlab.org/deeplabcut), humans, various fish species, robots, and [race horses](http://www.mousemotorlab.org/deeplabcut) performing various tasks.

 <p align="center">
 <img src="/Documentation/githubfig-01-01.png" width="90%">